M-29/Java-Programing/LinkedList/Readme.md

 1. Middle Node
 2. Reverse the second half of the linked list from middle of the list
 3. Find the max twin sum

+# Reverse Sub Linked list
+In this question we will first :-
+1. Move till left limit
+2. And secure the last element before sub array head
+3. then we will reverse the list till the right limit